veganmosfet/Balcony_in_the_cloud/README.md

 Modifications of the firmware update files can be performed, then CRCs and Headers can be re-calculated according the the [image-format](#image-format) section.
 These modified update files can be installed into the devices according to the following instructions.

 > [!WARNING]
 > By modifying the firmware of the MI, the control of the power electronics can be changed and this is safety relevant. **Do not connect a device with modified firmware to the grid**.
-A device with modified firmware can also be overheated / destroyed / bricked.
+A device with modified firmware can also be overheated / destroyed / bricked (DTU can be bricked too).
 I do not assume any responsibility for any damage.

 ### Restrictions